cysouw/diathesis/text/c03_summaryDia.md

 ### *Präverb Akkusativ* {#sec:summary-praverb-akkusativ}

-The ~~Präverb Akkusativ~~ (full discussion in [@sec:preverb-accusative-addition] and subsequent sections) is a diathesis in which the addition of a preverb leads to an accusative argument.
+The ~~Präverb Akkusativ~~ (full discussion in [@sec:preverb-accusative-addition] and subsequent sections) is a diathesis in which the addition of a preverb leads to an additional accusative argument.
 For example, the diathesis from *zaubern* 'to perform magic' to *verzaubern* 'to enchant' [@next] adds a completely new role in the accusative.

 ::: ex
 a.
 Sie zaubert.